nicopujia/biome_fighters/README.md

 ## Contributions
 Contributions are not being actively sought at the moment, as the game is not expected to undergo significant development.

 However, if you are interested in the project, feel free to continue it by your own.
-Below I leave some resources to help you in case you want to expand it.
+Below I leave a guide to run the server locally in case you want to develop it.

 *(And don't forget to tell me if you do, as I would be very curious to see how the game evolves!)*